 Macau’s casinos are promising a bonanza of promotions and deals for Chinese New Year, although it’s worth mentioning that most of them are designed to part you and your money by way of betting incentives.

-Beyond betting, the MGM Grand has thrown together a 22 metre high tech dragon to greet visitors while the Grand Lisboa will be offering prize draws and giveaways, while the Venetian Macau are running Chinese New Year meal promotions.
+Beyond gambling, the MGM Grand has thrown together a 22-meter-high tech dragon to greet visitors while the Grand Lisboa will be offering prize draws and giveaways.
+The Venetian Macau is running Chinese New Year meal promotions.

 Traveling in Macau During Chinese New Year

 As you can already guess, Chinese New Year is an extremely busy time to travel in Macau.
 Plan accordingly by booking your accommodation in Macau as far in advance as possible.
 Expect larger crowds and longer waits than usual.